jadametz/README/First1on1.md

 __What are your goals for this year?
 And for the next 3 months?__

-> I'm working on looking further ahead on topics such as infrastructure roadmaps, team efficiency and throughput predictability, and growing a world-class SRE team.
+> I'm working on looking further ahead on topics such as infrastructure/tooling roadmaps, team efficiency and throughput predictability, and growing world-class teams.

 __What do you need from your manager?__